tensorflow/tfjs-website/source/tutorials/model-save-load.md

      `weightsManifest` field.
   2. A binary file carrying the weight values named `my-model-1.weights.bin`.

-These two files are in the same format as the artifacts converted from Keas HDF5 files by [tensorflowjs converter](https://pypi.org/project/tensorflowjs/).
+These two files are in the same format as the artifacts converted from Keras HDF5 files by [tensorflowjs converter](https://pypi.org/project/tensorflowjs/).
 The weights are stored in one file, instead of being sharded into 4MB shards.
 You can convert these files into a HDF5 that Keras can use or load them directly